isomerpages/mlaw-corp/_covid19/05-application-for-assessor.md

 * A <b>Response</b> or link to the <b>Response</b> form that the Respondent (i.e. the other party or parties to the contract) must submit to the Registrar.

 ##### Step 3: Applicant Serves Documents on Respondent #####
-Within <b>2 working days</b> after receiving the documents from the Registrar in Step 2, the Applicant must serve a copy of the <b>Application for Assessment</b>, together with <b>the documents received from the Registrar in Step 2</b>, on the following parties where applicable:
+Within <b>2 working days</b> after receiving the documents from the Registrar in Step 2, the Applicant must serve a copy of the <b>Application for an Assessor's Determination</b>, together with <b>the documents received from the Registrar in Step 2</b>, on the following parties where applicable:
 * The party to the contract who had served the <b>Notification for Relief</b> or the party to the contract who was served the Notification for Relief (“<b>the Respondent</b>”);
 * Every other party to the contract;
 * Any guarantor or surety for the obligation in the contract; and